-At June 30, 2023 and 2022, all of the Agency's investments were rated at or above the minimum levels required by its investment policy and debt agreements.
+At June 30, 2024 and June 30, 2023, all of the Agency's investments were rated at or above the minimum levels required by its investment policy and debt agreements.

-(a) Investments (Continued)
+b) Investments (Continued)

-(iii) Concentration of Credit Risk
+Concentration of Credit Risk

 Concentration of credit risk is the risk of loss attributed to the magnitude of an investment in a single issuer.
 The Agency mitigates these risks by holding a diversified portfolio of high-quality investments.
-Further, the Agency's investment policy generally limits the amount of the portfolio that can be invested in a single issuer to no more than 5% of the portfolio, with the exception of securities and deposits issued or guranteed by the U.S. Treasury, federal agency institutions, and government sponsored enterprises.
+Further, the Agency's investment policy generally limits the amount of the portfolio that can be invested in a single issuer to no more than 5.00% of the portfolio, with the exception of securities and deposits issued or guranteed by the U.S. Treasury, federal agency institutions and government sponsored enterprises.

-At June 30, 2023, with the exception of investments issued or explicitly guaranteed by the U.S. government, money market mutual funds, and external investment pools, there were no investments in any issuers that accounted for 5% or more of the Agency's total investments.
+At June 30, 2024 and 2023, with the exception of investments issued or explicitly guaranteed by the U.S. government, money market mutual funds and external investment pools, there were no investments in any issuers that accounted for 5.00% or more of the Agency's total investments.